 - Hide as zero; true or false

 - Short formula; true or false

-- Account no.; account number to bring to the report or account group/account numbert
+- Account no.; account group or account number to be included in the report

 Report formulas in Swedish language